 Problem: If you have cancer, you may be feeling too afraid or hopeless to make your best decisions.

-Solution: Give yourself time.
+Suggestion: Give yourself time.
 Most people have far more power over their own health than they allow themselves to believe.
 One of my roles as a coach is to empower you to move past any fears and doubts.

 Problem: Some cancer patients don’t truly explore options until they end up in a crisis situation.
-Instead, they accept or decline medical treatments in the order those treatments are offered.

-Solution: Just realizing you have options is great.
+Suggestion: Just realizing you have options is great.

 Now move forward.
 Contact me or attend a PATH Life Coaching workshop.

-Solution: Download this printable list of helpful oncology visit questions to take to your next appointment.
+Suggestion: Download this printable list of helpful oncology visit questions to take to your next appointment.